6+ orders placed in your location

 Toxoplasmosis is a disease that is caused by a parasite called Toxoplasma Gondii.
 The parasite can only be seen by a microscope.
 Mostly in healthy adults, the infection proves to be harmless.

 However, if a pregnant woman is diagnosed with the infection, then it may be transmitted to her unborn child.
-The infection may result in miscarriages, and stillbirths or can lead to severe problems in the newborn such as mental retardation, blindness and an enlarged liver or spleen.
-Some babies may look normal at birth but may develop complications with age, such as chronic eye and ear infections, learning disabilities, etc.
+The infection may result in miscarriages, stillbirths or can lead to severe problems in the newborn such as mental retardation, blindness and an enlarged liver or spleen.
+Some babies may look normal at birth but may develop complications with age, such as chronic eye and ear infection, learning disabilities, etc.

 Some causes of the infection are mentioned below: